nuovonatura/CoDev-Assignment-FullStack-Spring/README.md

 Your SQL query should be able to return the following the results:

-1. Top 3 rented books in the world
+1. Top 3 rented books globally

 2. For each book, the Top 3 people with the most amount of that book rented in a specific country.
 (Specified countries using country codes **SG , MY , US**)